-RECOMMENDATION 1.1: Establish regularly scheduled review of water master plan and wastewater master plan to ensure sufficient capacity exists to meet future demand.
+RECOMMENDATION 1.1: Establish regularly scheduled review of water_utility master plans and wastewater master plan to ensure sufficient capacity exists to meet future demand.

-- 1.1.1 Review utility demand every 2-3 years, when revised population projections become available, and/or prior to the onset of construction activities associated with new large-scale development in coordination with other service providers. - 1.1.2 Establish a regular maintenance schedule to maintain and replace older mainlines. - 1.1.3 With new development, ensure resiliency and hazard mitigation measures establish redundancy in the public utility system such as looping water systems, installation of shutoff valves, installation of backflow prevention devices, and regular water testing at treatment facility. - 1.1.4 Review the water master plan and wastewater master plan to identify priorities and costs annually through the municipal budgeting process. - 1.1.5 Review water and sewer rates every 3 years and adjust as needed. - 1.1.6 Monitor the infiltration in the town's wastewater system and develop strategies to reduce infiltration in existing infrastructure. - 1.1.7 Update the 2014 Master Drainage Plan to evaluate impacts to the town's storm water infrastructure and identify financial impacts of that decision.
+- 1.1.1 Review utility demand every 2-3 years, when revised population projections become available, and/or prior to the onset of construction activities associated with new large-scale development in coordination with other service providers. - 1.1.2 Establish a regular maintenance schedule to maintain and replace older mainlines. - 1.1.3 With new development, ensure resiliency and hazard mitigation measures establish redundancy in the public utility system such as looping water systems, installation of shutoff valves, installation of backflow prevention devices, and regular water testing at treatment facility. - 1.1.4 Review the water master plan and wastewater master plan to identify priorities and costs annually through the municipal budgeting process. - 1.1.5 Review water and sewer rates every 3 years and adjust as needed. - 1.1.6 Monitor the infiltration in the town's wastewater system and develop strategies to reduce infiltration in existing infrastructure. - 1.1.7 Update the 2014 Master Drainage Plan to evaluate impacts to the town's storm water infrastructure and identify financial impacts of that decision. - 1.1.8 Update the Water, Wastewater and Drainage Master Plan every 7-10 years. - 1.1.71.1.9 Continue to secure adequate water rights with new annexations and subdivisions.